108th Attack Squadron: Radar operations

+Unmanned aerial vehicle training

+The squadron was redesignated the 108th Attack Squadron and reactivated in October 2104, to assume the training mission of the 138th Attack Squadron, which then focused on operational missions.
+On 3 May 2015, the squadron opened a renovated Formal Training Unit facility to train pilots, sensor operators, and mission coordinators.
+The former General Dynamics F-16 Fighting Falcon avionics building is named after Major General Robert A. Knaff who saw the squadron's transition from F-16s to MQ-9s and increases the student body at the base to around 90.
+Renovations began on the facility in May 2014 and cost $3.5 million, half the projected cost of an entirely new building.

 In 2019, the squadron was the first to bring MQ-9 Reapers to Red Flag – Alaska, flying out of Eielson Air Force Base while the pilots remained at their home station in New York, over 4000 mi away.

 On 25 June 2020, one of the squadron's MQ-9s crashed at Hancock Field Air National Guard Base after losing engine power.
-An investigation determined that the cause of the accident was pilot error when it was found that the pilot accidentally cut the fuel supply to the drone's engine.
+An investigation determined that the cause of the accident was pilot error when it was found that the pilot accidentally cut the fuel supply to the drone's engine causing a crash.